quou/alice/README.md

 Alice handles entities in a way that's fairly unique - It's somewhere halfway between a purely data oriented ECS and a traditional inheritance model.

-The first part of the puzzle is the `alice_EntityHandle`.
+The first part of the puzzle is the `alice_entity_handle_t`.
 This is a 64 bit unsigned integer, where the first 32 bits represents an index into an entity array for the specific entity type, with the last 32 bits being the id of the type of entity.
 Type IDs are generated using a simple hash function on the string name of the type.
 Entity handles are